 Where dogs need to be confined outdoors, the best way to do this is in a suitable yard or enclosure.
 Where these options are not available, some people choose to tether their dogs.
 This practice is particularly common for working farm and sled dogs.
 Not to be confused with short-term tying up, tethering involves tying an animal to an anchor point for a prolonged period as a means of confinement.
-Due to the risks of tethering, it should be avoided as a means of long-term confinement.
+Due to the risks of tethering, it should be avoided as a means of long-term confinement, and only used in the short term and in an appropriate way that minimises the risks.

 Animal welfare risks